watson-developer-cloud/assistant-web-chat-react/README.md

 ```
 ### Using with TypeScript

-The `withWebChat` package is written with TypeScript and includes types.
+The `withWebChat` package is written in TypeScript and includes types.
 In addition to exporting `withWebChat` from `@watson-conversation/watson-assistant-web-chat-react` we export the following types:

 | Type                  | Description                                                                          |